-Hi and welcome to my website!
-Here, you’ll find some aviation-related items that you might find interesting.
+Hi and welcome to my website.
+Here, you’ll find some aviation-related items you might find interesting.
 If you have any questions or comments, just click on the ‘contact’ page and write me a note.
-As time goes by, I’ll be adding more items, so come back soon.
+As time goes by, I’ll try to add more things, so come back soon.

 Aviation’s Most Wanted is a book of top 10 lists (biggest, fastest, highest, etc.), with interesting tidbits of information in each entry.
 It was fun to write, so maybe you’ll find it fun to read.

-Flights of No Return was recently released by Zenith Books.
+Flights of No Return was released in 2015 by Zenith Books.
 It focuses on famous flights–dating all the way back to the beginning of aviation history–that ended in disaster.
 It consists of 20 interesting true flying stories that I spent several years researching and writing.

 To order these books on Amazon.com, click on the highlighted links above, or to simply learn more, go to my Steve’s Books & Other Pubs page.

-My latest book The Lafayette Escadrille: A Photo History of the First American Fighter Squadron was recently released by Casemate Publishers and can be ordered now.
+My latest book The Lafayette Escadrille: A Photo History of the First American Fighter Squadron was released in 2016 by Casemate Publishers and can be ordered now.
 It is an illustrated history of the iconic World War I fighter squadron.
-For a signed copy, just click on the highlighted link above or the icon to the left.

 The Lafayette Escadrille was an all-volunteer squadron of Americans who flew for France during World War I. As any Great War aviation enthusiast can attest, there are numerous histories and biographies dealing with this iconic unit—so many, in fact, that it may well be the best-known fighter squadron ever to take to the skies.
 So, why this book?
 Simply because my unique photographic history—appearing during the famed unit’s centennial celebration—not only tells its story, it shows it.
 It is a never-before-seen visual history that both World War I aviation buffs and those with a more passing interest can appreciate.